USS Lyndon B. Johnson: History

 In September 2015, it was reported that U.S. Department of Defense officials were considering terminating funding for Lyndon B. Johnson prior to her completion.
 Although considered as a cost-saving measure, cancelling the third Zumwalt ship at that stage was likely not possible, and might have ended up actually costing more after paying program shutdown costs and contract termination penalties.
 By December 2015, the Pentagon had decided in favor of keeping the ship.

 The ship's two AGSs can only fire the LRLAP round.
 LRLAP procurement was cancelled in 2016, and the Navy has no plan to replace it.
 As such, the guns cannot be used and the ship cannot provide naval gunfire support.
 The Navy has re-purposed the Zumwalt class to surface warfare.

 The ceremonial keel laying of Lyndon B. Johnson took place on 30 January 2017, by which time construction of the ship was over half finished.
 The ship was launched in Bath, Maine, on 9 December 2018, and christened on 27 April 2019, by Johnson's daughters, Luci and Lynda.

 On 12 January 2022, the ship left Bath for Ingalls Shipbuilding in Pascagoula, Mississippi for combat systems activation, with entry into service reportedly expected in 2024.
 The Navy subsequently chose to retrofit the prompt strike hypersonic missile onto Lyndon B. Johnson prior to her commissioning, and she entered drydock at Ingalls in January 2025 for the work, with commissioning scheduled for 2027.
+The two AGSs will be removed as part of this modification.